Touro University Code of Conduct

-(d) Restitution - A student may be required to pay restitution to the college or to fellow students for damages and losses resulting from his/her action.
+(d) Restitution - A student may be required to pay restitution to the university or to fellow students for damages and losses resulting from his/her action.

 (e) Suspension – A student may be suspended and may be barred from attending classes for a definite period, not to exceed two years.
 Notification of the suspension will appear on the student’s academic transcript and will remain until the end of the suspension period.
 A notification of the suspension will remain in the student’s file.
 A student may not be automatically re-enrolled at the end of his/her suspension and he/she must apply to the Student Affairs Committee for reenrollment.

-(f) Expulsion – This is termination of the student’s enrolled status at the college.
-A student who has been expelled from the college is not permitted to complete his/her courses and may not re-register for a future semester.
+(f) Expulsion – This is termination of the student’s enrolled status at the university.
+A student who has been expelled from the university is not permitted to complete his/her courses and may not re-register for a future semester.
 Notification of the expulsion will appear on the student’s academic transcript.

 - Impose Additional Sanctions– The Student Affairs Committee may impose the following sanctions in addition to those listed above:

-(a) A fine of to be paid to the college, in addition to restitution.
+(a) A fine to be paid to the university, in addition to restitution.

-(b) Service to the College Community for a designated number of hours.
+(b) Service to the University Community for a designated number of hours.
 The required service cannot interfere with the individual’s course schedule.